Technology is constantly changing the way we do business! What do you think are the most important recent advances? Hopefully, this list help you out!

 1. Mobile Payments

-Many businesses, large and small, are now using systems like the mobile and tablet-friendly Square to process physical transactions without investing in pricey and space-taking POS systems and traditional credit card readers.
+Many businesses, large and small, are now using systems to process physical transactions without investing in pricey and space-taking POS systems and traditional credit card readers.
 But, more and more are completely eliminating the need for such a system by offering mobile payments, allowing consumers to directly transfer money to the business via their mobile devices.
 While the majority of payments made are still conducted via more traditional means, added incentives like built-in loyalty cards are driving the switch over to the use of mobile wallets, which eMarketer predicts will triple in 2016.

 3. Wearable Devices